1arush/image-compression/README.md

 Some things to note;

-- Value of chosen K is 4 (can be changed)
+- Value of chosen K is 20 (can be changed)
-- Works on a single image with runtime of about 2 minutes
+- Works on a single image with runtime of about 10 seconds
 - Image is input using a path to plt.imread
 - Allows any input dimensions for an image